 That means even if your balance is $0 after you pay off your statement, your credit report may look different.
 In fact, you could appear to have a 100% credit utilization ratio even though you’re not carrying a balance each month!

 You can avoid this problem by making more than one payment each month.
 That way, you’re reducing your credit card balances when the credit card company chooses to take a snapshot of your account and send it to the credit bureaus.

-If you ever charge a large amount and are able to pay it off right away, you can do that even before your statement comes due.
+If you ever charge a large amount and can pay it off right away, you can do that even before your statement comes due.

 7. Increase your credit limits

-When you don’t have the means to pay down your debt in a large bulk but are making on-time payments each month, it is still possible to improve your credit score.
-You can do this by requesting an increase in your credit limit from your credit card issuer.
+When you don’t have the means to pay down your credit card debt in a large bulk but are making on-time payments each month, it is still possible to improve your credit score.
+You can do this by requesting a credit limit increase from your credit card issuer.

 That automatically lowers your credit utilization.
 Here’s how.

 Again, let’s assume that you have a $4,000 balance on a $5,000 credit card.
 That’s a credit utilization ratio of 80%.
 But if you’ve been a loyal customer with a strong repayment history, you could call customer service and ask for a larger line of credit.

 Say you raise your available credit limit to $8,000 and don’t add any new debt to the account.
-Your $4,000 balance now only account for a 50% credit utilization ratio.
+Your $4,000 balance now only accounts for a 50% credit utilization ratio.
 It’s a great start and makes it much more manageable for you to get that number down to 30%.

 If you’re close to someone with a positive credit history, consider becoming an authorized user on one of their existing credit card accounts.
 When you do, you’ll automatically get the age of the account and payment history added to your credit report.
 It’s basically a shortcut to rebuild credit.